arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-Ukraine’s president, <strong>Volodymyr Zelensky</strong>, addressed the World Economic Forum in Davos, asking the West to supply more [arms](https://www.economist.com/leaders/2023/01/11/the-west-should-supply-tanks-to-ukraine) and asking world leaders to respond to Russia “with speed”.
-Mr Zelensky’s speech came hours after his interior minister, Denys Monastyrksy, and more than a dozen other people were killed when a helicopter [crashed](https://www.economist.com/europe/2023/01/18/a-helicopter-crash-has-dealt-a-heavy-blow-to-ukraines-government) outside Kyiv, the capital.
+Ukraine’s president, <strong>Volodymyr Zelensky</strong>, addressed the World Economic Forum in Davos, asking the West to supply more arms.
+Meanwhile, <strong>Germany</strong> said it would wait for America to send tanks to Ukraine [before taking that step](https://www.economist.com/leaders/2023/01/11/the-west-should-supply-tanks-to-ukraine) itself.
+Britain earlier pledged to send 14 Challenger [tanks](https://www.economist.com/the-economist-explains/2023/01/05/what-is-a-tank-and-does-frances-gift-to-ukraine-fit-the-bill), and Poland and Finland said they are prepared to export German-made Leopard 2 tanks—though they await Berlin’s approval.

 <strong>American stockmarkets</strong> sank on the news that <strong>retail sales</strong> in December fell by 1.1% from November, as shoppers tightened their belts amid rising interest rates and high inflation.
 The Dow Jones Industrial Average dropped by 1.8% and the S&amp;P 500 by 1.6%.
 Monetary tightening has sapped consumer confidence even though America’s labour market [remains strong](https://www.economist.com/graphic-detail/2023/01/16/an-economic-calm-before-the-storm).

 <strong>America’s</strong> treasury secretary, [Janet Yellen](https://www.economist.com/culture/2022/11/03/two-new-biographies-explore-the-rise-and-reign-of-janet-yellen), met <strong>China’s</strong> vice-premier and economic tsar, [Liu He](https://www.economist.com/china/2022/09/29/who-will-be-chinas-next-economic-tsar), for the first time, in Zurich.
 The American treasury said that the pair had a “candid” conversation, agreeing that [better communication](https://www.economist.com/china/2022/11/17/america-and-china-try-to-get-along) between their governments would be beneficial to the global economy.
 Before the meeting Ms Yellen remarked that their countries shared a responsibility to “manage our differences”.

-<strong>Microsoft</strong> has announced that it will cut 10,000 jobs, or around 5% of its global workforce.
-Redundancies will cost the firm around $1.2bn. <strong>Amazon</strong> is also expected to cut 6% of its workforce today.
+<strong>Microsoft</strong> announced that it will cut 10,000 jobs, or around 5% of its global workforce.
+Redundancies will cost the firm around $1.2bn. <strong>Amazon</strong> is also expected to cut 6% of its workforce on Wednesday.
 Other [tech firms](https://www.economist.com/business/2022/11/10/as-tech-lay-offs-spread-meta-sacks-11000-workers) have also reduced the size of their workforce in response to signs of a slowing economy.

 Listen to an abridged version of the subscriber-only briefing.